FA-Osmani12/Smart-PID-Incubator/README.md

 Limitations of Version 1.0:

 You must need to connect with wifi, other wise the whole system will not work.
 You can't even see the temperature and humidity .
-So be carefull and i will upload the upadated code in the next version and.
+So be carefull and i will upload the upadated code in the next version.
 Moreover i will add power mosfet instead of L298 driver so that we can handle more current.